I came face to face with a wolverine in a zoo recently. The exhibit was icy, and I wondered how these animals survived these temperatures.

-Wolverine will feed on the carrion after the predator has finished or sometimes will take it by force.
-Wolverines follow wolf and lynx trails to eat the remains after kills, but this also puts them at risk of wolves’ attacks.
+Wolverines feed on the carrion after the predator has finished or sometimes take it by force.
+Wolverines follow wolf and lynx trails to eat the remains after kills, which also puts them at risk of wolf attacks.

 Wolverines are omnivores.
-They will eat both meat and plants due to food scarcity, especially during winter.
+They will eat meat and plants due to scarcity, especially in winter.

-Wolverines prefer to eat meat, but they have adapted to eating vegetables due to scarcity in winter.
+Wolverines prefer to eat meat, but they have adapted to vegetables due to winter scarcity.

-Wolverines are excellent hunters, and they are well adapted to hunt.
+Wolverines are excellent hunters, and they are well-adapted in hunting.
 They use their sharp, strong claws with their powerful jaws.

-Wolverines can hunt whatever animals they come across, but they prefer animals of their size.
+Wolverines can hunt whatever animals they come across but prefer animals of their size.
 The exception to this is if a large animal is stuck in the snow or sick.

 Do Wolverines Hibernate?

 Wolverines do not hibernate during the winter.
 Wolverines have adapted for life in extreme conditions and use these so that they do not need to hibernate.

 Wolverines will find shelter from the cold and wind in late winter and early spring.
 Wolverines have thick, dark, oily, highly hydrophobic fur, making them resistant to frost and water.